 Will provide the school with sufficient and up-to-date information about their child's medical needs.
 They may in some cases be the first to notify the school that their child has a medical condition.
-Parents are key partners and should be involved in the development and review of their child's individual healthcare plan, and may be involved in its drafting.
-They should carry out any action they have agreed to as part of its implementation, eg provide medicines and equipment and ensure they or another nominated adult are contactable at all times.
+Parents are key partners and should be involved in the development and regular review of their child's individual healthcare plan or asthma plan, and may be involved in its drafting.
+They should carry out any action they have agreed to as part of its implementation, e.g. provide medicines and equipment, make sure medication is in plentiful supply and in date and ensure they or another nominated adult are contactable at all times.